Argonne-National-Laboratory/neml/doc/sphinx/crystal_plasticity.rst

 .. math::
    \bm{\Omega}^{e}=\dot{\mathbf{Q}}\mathbf{Q}^{T}=\mathbf{W}-\mathbf{W}^{p}-\bm{\varepsilon}\mathbf{D}^{p}+\mathbf{D}^{p}\bm{\varepsilon}.

-This equation can be integrated to update the crystal orientation.

-Fundamentally, the NEML single crystal model is defined by an implicit integration of the deformation rate equation, defining the stress update, and an explicit integration of the vorticity equation, defining the updated crystal orientation.
+The NEML single crystal model is defined by an implicit integration of the deformation rate equation, defining the stress update, and an explicit integration of the vorticity equation, defining the updated crystal orientation.
 Both equations require the definition of the plastic deformation rate in the current frame of reference, :math:`\mathbf{L}^p`, to close the system of equations.
 Note the actual expressions decompose the plastic deformation rate into symmetric, :math:`\mathbf{D}^p`, and skew, :math:`\mathbf{W}^p`, parts.
-A NEML crystal model is define by the constitutive definition of the plastic deformation rate as a function of the Cauchy stress, temperature, and some set of internal variables :math:`\mathbf{h}`.
+A NEML crystal model is defined by the constitutive model for the plastic deformation rate as a function of the Cauchy stress, temperature, and some set of internal variables :math:`\mathbf{h}`.
 The stress and orientation update equations must be supplemented with the evolution